 Leadership knowledge is foundational for all learning and adjoins the four aspects of leadership learning development, training, observation, and engagement, which all contribute to metacognition.
 Knowledge acquisition occurs from the moment new leadership language is used and continues in various forms.
 Leadership development focuses on intrapersonal aspects, specifically where development of identity, capacity, and efficacy occurs.
 Leadership training centers on the skill- and competency-based behavioral aspects of learning.
-Leadership observation refers to the cultural and social aspects of leadership learning.
-The interactional, relational, experiential, and interpersonal aspects of leadership learning is collectively referred to as leadership engagement; an area where the learner is an active participant.
+Leadership observation refers to the cultural and social aspects of leadership learning is collectively referred to as leadership engagement; an area where the learner is an active participant.
 The five aspects of knowledge, development, training, observation, and engagement culminate in leadership metacognition.
 Metacognition is at the heart of the leadership learning model because through honest reflection and critical thinking around learning experiences, students make meaning to adapt and apply what was learned.